Engineering law course teaches students law basics for their careers

-“I think in the modern world, aspects of the law creep into just about anything that you’re going to do,” said Barich, who has been teaching the course since 2010.
+“I think in the modern world, aspects of the law creep into just about anything that you’re going to do,” says Barich, who has been teaching the course since 2010.

-“It’s the system of rules under which the country is supposed to operate,” Barich said.
-“The first thing you need to know is how the operating system generally works.
-And then you can see how the individual ‘programs’ potentially interact with that operating system.”
+“It’s the system of rules under which the country is supposed to operate,” Barich says.
+“The first thing you need to know is how the operating system works.
+Then you can see how the individual ‘programs’ potentially interact with that operating system.”